ColdFreak/mysite/content/posts/deep-learning-memo.md

 - `Sampling with replacement`: Consider a population of potato sacks, each of which has either 12, 13, 14, 15, 16, 17, or 18 potatoes, and all the values are equally likely.
 Suppose that, in this population, there is exactly one sack with each number.
 So the whole population has seven sacks.
 If I sample two with replacement, then I first pick one (say 14).
 I had a 1/7 probability of choosing that one.
 Then I replace it.
 Then I pick another.
 Every one of them still has 1/7 probability of being chosen.
 And there are exactly 49 different possibilities here (assuming we distinguish between the first and second.)
 They are: (12,12), (12,13), (12, 14), (12,15), (12,16), (12,17), (12,18), (13,12), (13,13), (13,14), etc. [link](https://web.ma.utexas.edu/users/parker/sampling/repl.htm)

+- The most well-known and loved discrete random variable in statistics is the `binomial`.
+Binomial means two names and is associated with situations involving two outcomes; for example yes/no, or success/failure (hitting a red light or not, developing a side effect or not).
+A binomial variable has a binomial distribution.

 ### Image processing